Local History and Geography

 how small Hawaii is and where it is

 show this wordless picture book to help them understand scale better...

 explain how scale is how much you're zoomed in or zoomed out, and look at a map to see how it is drawn on a map as a line with

 a measurement next to it (one inch = 100 miles, for example)

-imagine how big a paper map would need to be to show the continental U.S. plus Alaska and Hawaii to scale
+one of my favorite exercises as a child: imagine how big a paper map would need to be to show the continental U.S. plus Alaska and Hawaii to scale

 let each child trace the shape of Illinois onto 11 x 14 inch white paper

 measure the distance across the greatest width of the cutting board, look up the distance across the state, calculate the scale of the cutting board